winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 203\.
 There was a smith there named Cunda.
 Hearing that the Buddha had arrived in the city from Malla, he got dressed up and went to the Bhagavān.
 He bowed his head at the Buddha’s feet and sat to one side.
 {: #p203}

 204\.
 The Bhagavān gradually taught and properly edified Cunda, teaching, instructing, profiting, and delighting him.
-Hearing the Buddha teach Dharma, Cunda believed it and rejoiced.
+Hearing the Buddha teach the Dharma, Cunda believed it and rejoiced.
 He then invited the Bhagavān to his home for a meal the next day.
 {: #p204}

 205\.
 When the Buddha silently accepted his invitation, Cunda knew that he had agreed.
 He rose from his seat, bowed to the Buddha, and returned home.
 He immediately prepared meals to offer them during the night.
 When the next morning came, it was up to the noble one to decide when to go.